cancerberoSgx/magica/README.md

 ### Node.js

-In the following example we convert an image in Node.js
+In the following example we convert an image in Node.js.
+(Checkout `run()` for a flexible script-like syntax below)

 ```ts
 import {main} from 'magica'